shrutikapoor08/chat-client/README.md

 ## TODOs

-1. Implement `serverActions`
-2. Extract out Laura and Bob from components and move them to constants `users.json`.
+1. Extract out Laura and Bob from components and move them to constants `users.json`.
 [DONE]

 ## Having Issues?
 Try these things first.